Benefit's New Mascara Is Already A Fan Favorite Across Lash Types

 Here’s a conversation starter for you to use: at your next party, ask people to name their favorite Benefit mascara.
 Most people are loyal to a specific formula.
-Personally, I long endorsed Bad Gal Bang for its a skinny brush that gave my lashes a very subtle enhancement, like my lashes but a little bit longer and darker.
+Personally, I long endorsed Bad Gal Bang for its skinny brush that gave my lashes a very subtle enhancement, like my lashes but a little bit longer and darker.
 Alix Earle?
-She's a Roller Lash Mascara girl — you know, that coral-orange cap.
+She's a Roller Lash girl — you know, that coral-orange cap.
 That formula gives lashes a little bit more of a dramatic curl.
 If you're not one or the other, maybe you're a fan of They're Real!, which is the brand's OG.
-Now, there's a new Benefit mascara offering something that we haven't seen from the other Benefit mascaras: a curved fiber brush that almost acts as a round brush for your lashes.
+Now, there's a new Benefit mascara, Fan Fest, offering something that we haven't seen from the other Benefit mascaras: a curved fiber brush that almost acts as a round brush for your lashes.

 Advertisement